What is a Certificate of Good Standing in the UK? Is it maybe something your business needs?

 This means that you need to:

-- Be fully up to date with your annual accounts and confirmation statement findings.
+- Be fully up-to-date with your annual accounts and confirmation statement findings

-- Have been in continuous, uninterrupted existence since you incorporated the company.
+- Have been in continuous, uninterrupted existence since you incorporated the company

-- Have no action being taken against your company to remove it from the register.
+- Have no action being taken against your company to remove it from the register

 In addition, you need to be a limited company, with at least one director who is a ‘natural person’.
 This doesn’t mean they’ve avoided plastic surgery – it just means that they are human rather than having a company that’s owned by another company.